algorithmica-org/algorithmica/content/english/hpc/_index.md

 - 2x faster sum (compared to `std::accumulate`)
 - 100x faster matrix multiplication (compared to "for-for-for")

-This is largely based on blogposts, research papers, conference talks and other work authored by a lot of people:
+This is largely based on blog posts, research papers, conference talks and other work authored by a lot of people:

 - Agner Fog
 - Daniel Lemire